Leveraging our Human-First Discovery platform,

 CP101 for recurrent C. difficile infection (CDI)

-The Centers for Disease Control and Prevention considers CDI to be one of the top three most urgent antibiotic resistant threats and the most common cause of healthcare associated infection in the United States.
+The Centers for Disease Control and Prevention considers CDI to be one of the top five most urgent antibiotic resistant threats and the most common cause of healthcare associated infection in the United States.

 The Unmet Need